himalalps/ics23-hw/hw4.md

 ## T9

-If after the execution of the following code, the content of RO is 5, please speculate what the content related to R5 will be like.
+If after the execution of the following code, the content of R0 is 5, please speculate what the content related to R5 will be like.

 | ADDR  | INS                 |
 | ----- | ------------------- |